khalil-research/PyEPO/README.md

 python3 pipeline.py --prob sp --mthd spo --lan gurobi --data 1000 --deg 2 --noise 0.5 --epoch 20 --lr 1e-1 --batch 32 --optm adam --proc 1
 ```

+**Warning**: In the original paper, experiments were completed with multiple processors, while these experiments are based on a single CPU.

 ### Performance Comparison (Figure 5-7)

 To draw performance comparison graphs, you need to train and evaluate linear regression, random forest, automl, SPO+, and DBB with varying training data size in {100, 1000, 5000}, polynomial degree in {1, 2, 4, 6}, and noise half-width in {0.0, 0.5}.